-Being a student often means getting creative with Ramen noodles.
+Being a college student often means getting creative with Ramen noodles.

 How well these options will work for you depends on how much time you have on your hands between classes and studying.

-But the list below contains different types of online jobs that require different levels of commitment and still pays enough that you might be able to afford that expensive textbook this semester.
+But the list below contains different types of online jobs that require different levels of commitment and still pay enough that you might be able to afford that expensive textbook this semester.

-You’re already at a place of study, furthering your own knowledge and doing research around various topics.
+You’re already at a place of study, furthering your knowledge and researching various topics.

 So why not make use of that studious atmosphere and take part in some research studies to make a little extra cash on the side?

-Many universities have their own paid research studies and you can certainly take a look at them.
+Many universities have their own paid research studies and you can certainly check if you can participate.

-To make your search a little easier, I’ve compiled a handy list of over 20 research studies you can take part in right now.
+To make your search a little easier, I’ve compiled a handy list of 20+ research studies you can take part in right now.

 They’re all online and pay pretty well.

-You won’t be able to live off of what you earn from them, of course, but it’s still a great way to make money part-time.
+You won’t be able to live off of what you earn from them, of course, but it’s still a great way for college students to make money part-time.

-For most students, searching up things on search engines like Google and Firefox are second nature by now.
+For most students, using search engines like Google is second nature by now.

 You could probably do it in your sleep.

-Search engines are marvels at quickly finding what we want to know, but they don’t always show the exact right results.
+Search engines are marvels at quickly finding what we want to know, but they don’t always show perfect search results.

-This is why search evaluators are hired—to use certain search terms and evaluate the results or sometimes even the ads that show up (because these ads use search keywords as well).
+This is why search evaluators are hired—to use certain search terms and evaluate the results or sometimes the ads that show up (because these ads use search keywords as well).

-If you’ve been at college for any amount of time, then you’ve probably already filled in a survey or two.
+If you’ve been at college for any amount of time, then you’ve probably already filled out a survey or two.

-Plenty of at home jobs for college students involve filling in surveys and it’s an easy way to make some cash on the side.
+Plenty of at-home jobs for college students involve answering surveys as it’s an easy way to make some cash on the side.

-There are lots of companies out there who want people to answer surveys on a range of topics, and they’re not hard to find.
+There are lots of companies out there that want people to answer surveys on a range of topics, and they’re not hard to find.

-In fact, here are just over 9 companies willing to pay for your answers right now.
+In fact, here are a few companies willing to pay for your answers right now.

-The great thing about micro jobs is that you can usually do them from anywhere, anytime.
+The great thing about microjobs is that you can usually do them anytime, from anywhere.

 Companies like Amazon MTurk hire people for jobs like transcribing short texts or audio files, identifying figures in photos, and taking surveys, amongst other things.